seanox/seanox-ai-nlp/README.md

 </p>

 # Description
-__Working with structured, domain-specific data__ presents a persistent challenge for semantic alignment in NLP pipelines.
-Embedding-based similarity in __Retrieval-Augmented Generation (RAG)__ systems often fails to adequately capture the nuanced semantics these data entail -- such as technical units in industrial contexts, product specifications in e-commerce, clinical lab values in medical records, or meteorological parameters like wind direction and UV index.

-This package concentrates on a __hybrid approach__ that combines __rule-based__ processing with __NLP-driven preselection__.
-The core idea is that __semantic matching__ can be improved when domain-specific entities are identified and made available across multiple levels of abstraction.
-By simplifying the provision and detection of these entities, the package can enhance the __interpretability__ and __precision of__ retrieval workflows.

-The approach combines:

-- __Token-sensitive preprocessing__ for better contextual understanding
-- __Rule-based enhancements__ to detect technical terms and units
-- __Modular components__ that integrate easily into existing retrieval systems

-The package can contribute to __narrowing the gap__ between structured data and semantically rich queries by supporting existing NLP workflows with lightweight components tailored for domain-specific terminology and semantic matching -- without relying on opaque models or extensive training.
+Structured data in technical domains (e.g. engineering, meteorology) often contain specialized terminology, measurement units, parameter specifications, and symbolic values.
+These elements pose challenges for embedding-based similarity methods due to limited semantic resolution.

+This package follows a hybrid approach that combines rule-based processing with NLP-based filtering.
+It does not rely on embedding-based retrieval methods.
+Instead, it explicitly identifies domain-specific entities and organizes them across multiple abstraction levels to support interpretable and reproducible retrieval workflows.

+The system integrates lightweight components into existing NLP pipelines.
+These components operate without dependence on non-transparent large language models (LLMs) and are designed to structure semantically relevant data based on deterministic and auditable mechanisms.

-Further modules are planned to extend the package's capabilities, including:
+__Additional modules are planned to support structured query generation, including:__

-- __Logic Query Composer__: For transforming natural-language queries into
-  structured formats (e.g. SQL, JSON, YAML, etc.)
+- __Logic Query Composer__: Parses natural-language input and produces a logical structure enriched with extracted entities, which can serve as a basis for formats like SQL, JSON or YAML.

 __Example Pipeline: Structured NLP Workflow__